Jindo (TV series)

 Jindo is a Pakistani television series directed by Anjum Shahzad and first broadcast on Green Entertainment on 12 July 2023.
-The series stars Humaima Malick in the titular role in her television comeback role after 12 years.
+The series stars Humaima Malick in the titular role in her television comeback after 12 years.
 The other cast members include Gohar Rasheed, Samiya Mumtaz, Hajra Yamin and Naeema Butt in pivotal roles.
 The series is based on a true story.